roman-right/beanie-fastapi-demo/articles/eng.md

 ## Endpoints

-I'll implement a simple CRUD firstly, to show the Beanie basics
+I will first implement a simple CRUD to show the basics of Beanie

-Note creation without endpoint:
+Note creation without an endpoint:

 ```python
 note = Note(title="Monday", text="What a nice day!")